murillo-group/sarkas/docs/contributing/dev_setup.rst

 ----------------------------

 It is good practice to create virtual environment for each of your programming projects.
-This way any changes made to Sarkas or any other code will remain in this environment and won't affect your python packages.
+This way any changes made to Sarkas or any other code will remain in this environment and will not affect your python packages.
 Below are instructions for creating the ``sarkas`` virtual environment.

 #.
 Enter the unzipped folder ``sarkas`` and open a terminal window (or command prompt in Windows).

+#.
+Switch to the development branch with ``git checkout dev`` as it has the up-to-date (and possibly buggy) code.

 #.
 Check if you have ``conda`` installed